 P13 Special Processes

 The Seller and any of its subcontractors performing special processes, such as welding, non-destructive testing, heat treating, plating, anodizing, soldering, etc. shall submit a certification listing the specification designation/number and that the special process was performed in accordance with such specification.

-The Seller shall submit, if deemed necessary by the Buyer, certifications for raw material (chemical and physical characteristics) and/or processes (stating specification) used in the manufacturing of the item(s).
+The Seller shall submit, if required by the Buyer, certifications for raw material (chemical and physical characteristics) and/or processes (stating specification) used in the manufacturing of the item(s).
 If outside processing is performed, a certification from subcontractor is to be provided.

 Seller shall develop and implement a counterfeit electronic parts control plan that documents its processes for risk mitigation, disposition and reporting of counterfeit parts.
-Use as a reference guide SAE AS5553 Counterfeit electronic parts; avoidance, detection, mitigation and disposition.
+You may use as a guide SAE AS5553 and/or AS6081.

 The Securities and Exchange Commission (SEC) has imposed the Dodd-Frank Wall Street and Consumer Act to restrict the use of conflict minerals.
 Those conflict minerals include Tungsten, Gold, Tin, Tantalum (and its derivatives) mined from DRC and/or adjoining countries.
 Pico Electronics expects you, as the Seller, to perform a due diligence review effort to determine potential conflict minerals sources.
 We require that you, the Seller, do not knowingly supply product to Pico Electronics that contains conflict minerals from any of the excluded sources.

 Ensure that individuals are aware of their contribution to product or service conformity, their contribution to product safety and the importance of ethical behavior.